 Real estate investment involves a lot of tough choices.
 One of the first major decisions that most people must make when choosing an investment real estate property is the location.
 A good location is one that will meet the needs of the customers and sell or rent for a profitable price.
 Deciding which locations are best can be a challenge.
-These tips will help.
+These tips from a real estate investing mentor will help.

 Consider the Needs of Your Customers